ShimantoBhowmik/ShimantoBhowmik.github.io/content/featured/Noteify/index.md

   - Streamlit
 ---

-An application for doing semantic search on academic notes.
+An application designed to perform semantic searches on academic notes.